 - Emails

-Each system may have its own version control mechanism—or none at all.
-And even if individual tools are organized, there’s rarely a single source of truth that brings all the information together.
+Each system may have its own data governance mechanism – or none at all.
+And even if individual tools are organized, there’s rarely a single source of truth that brings all the data together.

-What’s missing is a unified layer that connects these systems and aligns everyone around accurate product data.
+What’s missing is a unified layer, a centralized platform that connects these systems and ensures everyone is on the same page with access to accurate product data.

-Example: When an engineer changes a motor in CAD, but the procurement team is still working off an older BOM in Excel, the result is misordered parts, production delays, and wasted budget.
+Example: When an engineer changes a motor in CAD, but the procurement team is still working off an older BOM in Excel, the change results in misordered parts, production delays, and wasted budget.

-OpenBOM rethinks PDM by breaking it down into two levels (1) design files (or data) and structured product information (xBOM), and connecting them with a unified, cloud-based architecture using a multi-tenant scalable platform.
+OpenBOM remasters PDM by breaking it down into two levels: (1) design files (or data) and structured product information (xBOM), and connecting them with a unified, cloud-based architecture using a multi-tenant, scalable product data management software.

-Most PDM systems only manage files.
-OpenBOM does this too, but in a smarter, more flexible way:
+Most PDM systems only manage product-related data files.
+OpenBOM product data management software does this too, but in a smarter, more flexible way.

-Files are stored in the cloud, versioned automatically, and always accessible—without local servers or IT overhead.
+This feature reduces errors, enhances data accuracy and provides easy access to up-to-date information.
+Product data files are stored in the cloud, updated automatically, and always accessible without the need for local servers or IT overhead.
 A mechanical engineer working on a new electric scooter frame uploads the assembly into OpenBOM via the SolidWorks plug-in.
-It’s stored in the cloud and versioned, so a teammate in another office can access it immediately—without emailing ZIP files or using Dropbox.
+It’s stored in the cloud and updated automatically, so a teammate in another office can access it immediately without emailing ZIP files or using Dropbox.

 Design Projects

-Organize files by product, team, or program.
+Organize files by product, team, or program and decrease time searching for specific product data.
 Each project acts like a folder with built-in file management and version control.
-A team working on a modular IoT sensor creates separate design projects for hardware, electronics, and packaging – each with its own structure but managed in one place.
+A team working on a modular IoT sensor creates separate design projects for hardware, electronics, and packaging – each with its own structure but managed in a central repository.

 Collaborative Lock and Check-in/Check-out

-Prevents file conflicts while still enabling multiple users to contribute in parallel.
+Prevents file conflicts and improves collaboration while still enabling multiple users to contribute in parallel.
 One engineer checks out a file to redesign a mounting bracket.
-At the same time, another updates documentation and drawings for compliance—no conflicts, no lost work.
+At the same time, another updates the documentation and drawings for compliance.
+No conflicts, no lost work.

 Native CAD Integrations

-OpenBOM integrates directly with SolidWorks, Altium, Fusion 360, and others to capture file data and synchronize metadata.
-From within Fusion 360, a user generates a BOM with thumbnails, descriptions, and part numbers—all synced to the OpenBOM workspace in one click.
+OpenBOM easily integrates directly with SolidWorks, Altium, Fusion 360, and others to capture file data and synchronize metadata.
+From within Fusion 360, a user can generate a BOM with thumbnails, descriptions, and part numbers, all synced to the OpenBOM workspace, in one click.

-Beyond files, the real value lies in organizing structured product data—Items, BOMs, suppliers, revisions, and workflows.
+Beyond files, the real value lies in organizing structured product data – Items, BOMs, suppliers, revisions, and automated workflows.

 Item-Driven Product Structure

-Each part or subassembly is tracked as a unique Item with its own metadata, revision, cost, and supplier information.
+Each part or subassembly is tracked throughout the product development process as a unique Item with its own metadata, revision, cost, and supplier information.
 A company sourcing lithium-ion batteries creates a single Item definition that includes vendor information, spec sheets, and pricing.
 That Item is reused across multiple products and BOMs without duplication.

 Multi-Disciplinary BOMs

-Bring together components from different domains—mechanical, electrical, software—into one cohesive product structure.
+Bring together components from different domains, including mechanical, electrical, and software, into one cohesive product structure.
 An autonomous vehicle startup creates a BOM that includes SolidWorks-designed parts, Altium-managed PCBs, and even firmware module names from GitHub.
 All of these are tracked in a single multi-level BOM in OpenBOM.

 GitHub-Style Revision Control